jaepass/commercejs-react-checkout/README.md

 # Commerce.js React Checkout

-This is a guide on adding checkout order capture functionality to React application using Commerce.js.
+This is a guide for adding checkout order capture functionality to a React application using Commerce.js.
 This is a continuation from the previous guide on implementing cart functionality.

 [See live demo](https://commercejs-react-checkout.netlify.app/)

 ## Overview

-In this guide you will learn how to create a checkout page to capture cart items into an order as well and add a confirmation page to display a successful order.
+In this guide you will learn how to create a checkout page to convert cart items into an order, as well and add a confirmation page to display a successful order message.
 Below outlines what this guide will achieve:

 1. Add page routing to the application
 2. Generate a checkout token to capture the order